google/fleetspeak/DESIGN.md

 [`service.Factory`](https://godoc.org/github.com/google/fleetspeak/fleetspeak/src/client/service#Factory),
 which determines what code to use to process incoming messages.

+This dropped configuration file must be signed with the deployment key.
+Therefore by controlling access to the private part of the deployment key, and hardcoding the public exponent into the client binary, allows an installation to maintain strong control over what a particular client binary is capable of.

 ### Stdinservice

 The
 [`stdinservice.Factory`](https://godoc.org/github.com/google/fleetspeak/fleetspeak/src/client/stdinservice#Factory)
-handles the use case in which you want to run a binary on the client machine without any particular integration work.
+runs a binary with flags and standard input provided by a message, and returns and output it produces.
 The service configuration determines what binary to run.
-The service then waits for a message containing the parameters and stdin bytes to pass to the binary.
-The binary is then run and the resulting output returned is one or more messages to the server.
+Every message received by the service causes and execution of the binary.
 The configuration used in the [`demo` directory](https://github.com/google/fleetspeak/tree/master/fleetspeak/src/demo) sets up services based on this for the `ls` and `cat` binaries.